Home

 Thanks for this great service.
 I operate a single entity LLC out of my home.
 As such, I have home office expenses which I am allowed, as well as partial use of the car, etc.

 I wish to keep personal and business books completely separate, but in my sort of situation, this seems impossible.
-I pay for the car and home office split expenses out of my personal bank/credit card accounts and currently report them on Quicken and leave them out of my business Quickbooks.
+I pay for the car and home office split expenses out of my personal bank/credit card accounts and currently report them on Quicken and leave them out of my business QuickBooks.

-Does anyone have a Quickbooks methodology for handling split expense accounts such as home office and auto?
+Does anyone have a QuickBooks methodology for handling split expense accounts such as home office and auto?

 Thank you in advance for your assistance.